 They are incredibly wrinkled as puppies, and even though they grow into it as adults, there is still a lot of folding that remains around their face.

 They tend to have short snouts, wide-set eyes, and a drooping upper lip similar to that of a Bull Dog.

 They are generally tan, brown or chestnut colour and can sometimes have white spotting around their face, paws, and underside.

 The Chow Peis fur is usually pretty short, but if they inherit a lot of traits from the Chow Chow, then it may grow to be a medium length.

 It’s important to keep their coat cleaned as they are prone to developing skin rashes.

 Chow Peis are classified as a medium-sized dog and have a stocky build.
 They can build a decent amount of muscle, and they are known for having a strong neck and upper body.

-A full grown male will weigh between 40 and 60 pounds, and females will weight between 35 and 50 pounds.
+A full-grown male will weigh between 40 and 60 pounds, and females will weigh between 35 and 50 pounds.
 They are relatively short dogs and will stand between 13 and 16 inches tall.

 What is the Life Expectancy of the Chow Pei?